Wondershare Repairit

 If the hardwiring becomes damaged, you may experience issues such as a frozen screen and on-and-off recording.

-Fix: To fix this issue, you should check for damages and contact professionals who can replace the hardwiring and make your camera as good as new.
+• Replace Faulty Wiring: If you find damaged wires, consider replacing them.
 You can also purchase hardwiring kits online, but choose the right tools and wires for your camera model.

 hardwiring kit for dash cameras